soleuniverse101/logseq-web-scraper/README.md

 # Web Scraping Logseq Plugin

+A simple plugin to do structured web scraping directly inside Logseq.

 ## Plugin

 I created this plugin to solve a particular issue I face from time to time : the need to mirror the structure of a website's entries into a structure of Logseq blocks in order to keep track of specific information, each related to the said entries.
 One example of such a case is when I'm following a Youtube Playlist and need to create a block per video of the playlist to take notes of it.